87tana/GitHub-README/README.md

 - I hold a Master of Science in Computational Cognitive Neuroscience.
 - My focus lies in Statistics and Machine Learning, backed by substantial expertise in signal and image analysis.
-- I'm enthusiastic about applying my knowledge and skills to enhance data-driven decision-making in demanding positions.
+- I'm eager to apply my expertise in data-driven decision-making in challenging roles.
 - Fun fact: Coffee is my love language, and I consider espresso shots my secret superpower
 ### 📚 Education
 M.S.
 Computational Cognitive Neuroscience, University of Oldenburg, 2019